walmartlabs/concord-website/docs/plugins/http.md

 ```
 `http` task will convert the above into `{ "myObject": { "nestedVar": 123 } }` string and pass it into the body of post request.

-   You can also give the raw json string but it must be valid otherwise `http` task will throw incompatible request type
+   You can also give the raw json string, but it must be valid otherwise `http` task will throw incompatible request type
 exception.
 ### Body for request type 'file'
 ```yaml
   request: file
   body: "relative_path/file.bin"
 ```
-If file does not exist in the mentioned location then `http` task will throw `FileNotFoundException` exception.
+If file does not exist in the mentioned location, then `http` task will throw `FileNotFoundException` exception.
 ### Body for request type 'string'
 ```yaml
   request: string